Quickstart: Adding a splash screen (HTML)

 When you use a Visual Studio 2013 template to create your app, a default image is added to your project and set as the splash screen image.
 The background color for your splash screen defaults to a light gray.
 If you want to change the default image or color of your app's splash screen, follow these steps:

-- Open your existing Windows Store app project in Visual Studio 2013.
+- Open your existing Windows Runtime app project in Visual Studio 2013.

 - From Solution Explorer, open the "Package.appxmanifest" file.
 You can also open this file from the menu bar by choosing Project, Store, and Edit App Manifest.